Common questions about electric vehicle reform

 Please click here to access the portal to claim your EV rebate.
 If you have paid duty on registration between the following sets of dates, please use the portal to claim back your stamp duty exemption:

-Please note that purchases or deposits must be made by 31 December 2023 to be eligible to make an application.
-Applications must be made by 30 June 2024.
+Please note that purchases or deposits must have been made by 31 December 2023 to be eligible to make an application.

 For registrations between 15 August 2022 and 31 December 2023, the stamp duty exemption was automatic.